micc83/rooles/readme.md

     public function __construct(UserRepository $users)
     {
         $this->users = $users;
-        $this->middleware('perms:users.*', ['except' => 'read']);
+        $this->middleware('perms:users', ['except' => 'show']);
     }
 ```

-Here we are saying that in order to access any controller method we must have a role that provides the `users.*` permission but we don't need any permission to view user profiles.
+Here we are saying that in order to access any controller method we must have a role that provides all the `users` permissions but we don't need any permission to show user profiles.
 You can find a better documentation on Controller Middlewares on the official [Laravel website](http://laravel.com/docs/5.0/controllers#controller-middleware).

 #### Handling middlewares HTTP error responses